Modal analysis: Reciprocity

 If the response is measured at point B in direction x (for example), for an excitation at point A in direction y, then the transfer function (crudely Bx/Ay in the frequency domain) is identical to that which is obtained when the response at Ay is measured when excited at Bx.
 That is Bx/Ay=Ay/Bx.
 Again this assumes (and is a good test for) linearity.
 (Furthermore, this assumes restricted types of damping and restricted types of active feedback.)

+Identification methods

+Identification methods are the mathematical backbone of modal analysis.
+They allow, through linear algebra, specifically through least square methods to fit large amounts of data to find the modal constants (modal mass, modal stiffness modal damping) of the system.
+The methods are divided on the basis of the kind of system they aim to study in SDOF (single degree of freedom) methods and MDOF (multiple degree of freedom systems) methods and on the basis of the domain in which the data fitting takes place in time domain methods and frequency domain methods.